ETIQUETTE WHEN VISITING TEMPLES IN THAILAND

 Tip: If you travel with kids, there is a lake with plenty of fish to keep the little ones entertained.
 You can buy fish food to feed them on-site.

 Tip: Visit in the same morning or afternoon Wat Phra Yai (Big Buddha) as they are within few minutes drive from each other.
+Here you have a great Half Day KohPlan itinerary that includes both temples: KOH SAMUI RELAXING DAY KOHPLAN

-5 WAT KHUNARAM OR MUMMIFIED MONK
+5 WAT KHUNARAM OR THE MUMMIFIED MONK TEMPLE

 Wat Khunaram is one of the best known Koh Samui Temples for being the home of a monk who passed away more than 40 years ago, whose body is preserved in a mummified state.
 The body, displayed at the temple, is in a sitting position and housed in a glass casket, surrounded by flowers, candles and incense sticks